-d/Deaf refers to people who are hard of hearing, medically diagnosed as deaf, and Deaf-identifying people.
-Disabled advocacy centres experiences not diagnosis, so that we can address the barriers that people with similar experiences may also face.
+d/Deaf refers to people who are hard of hearing, medically diagnosed as deaf, and Deaf-identifying

 Self-determined relates to the phrase 'nothing about us without us'.
 It means that Disabled people define, describe, create and have control over plans, events or creative expressions with Disabled content.